Skip to main content

 Example

-# View details of the latest version
+# View latest version details

 tcb app versions detail my-app -e my-env-id

-# View details of the specified version
+# View a specific version

 tcb app versions detail my-app --version-name my-app-001 --env-id env-xxx